Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * Repository: `http://<webservers-host-ip>/alfresco`
 * API Explorer: `http://<webservers-host-ip>/api-explorer`

-## Customizing the deployment

-For custom configuration on the deployment please refer to the [Customization Guide](./customization-guide.md).

 ## Known Issues

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
 Despite the wording this is **not** an error so please ignore and be patient!
-* The playbook is not yet fully idempotent so may cause issues if you make changes and run many times
+* The playbook is not yet fully idempotent so may cause issues if you make changes and run multiple times

 ## Troubleshooting

+If the playbook fails for some reason try re-running it with the `-v` option, if that still doesn't provide enough information try re-running with the `-vvv` option.

-The best place to start if something is not working are the log files, these can be found in the following locations on the target hosts:
+If the playbook completes successfully but the system is not functionaing the best place to start is the log files, these can be found in the `/var/log/alfresco` folder on the target hosts.
+Please note the nginx log files are owned by root as the nginx process is running as root so it can listen on port 80.

-* Nginx
-  * `/var/log/alfresco/nginx.alfresco.error.log`
-* Repository
-  * `/var/log/alfresco/alfresco.log`
-  * `/var/log/alfresco/catalina.out`
-* Share
-  * `/var/log/alfresco/share.log`